zaxel/mail_sorter/readme.txt

 5. once you got your text sorted by companies you cat check once again if you happy with text. you can edit it if you need to.
 6. once you ready press "send" button on the company and text will be send on company email.

-(!!!be careful as all data will be lost once webpage reloaded!!!) zaxel 21
+(!!!be careful as all data in this version of mailsorter will be lost once webpage reloaded!!!) zaxel 21